Sandilch

 "It is neither fair nor decent to exterminate our tribesmen (the Kutrigurs), who not only speak a language, identical to ours, who are our neighbours and have the same dressing and manners of life, but who are also our relatives, even though subjected to other lords".

 After decimating each other, the remnant of Zabergan's and Sandilch's Bulgars acquired Dacia during the reign of Emperor Maurice.

+The 17th century Volga Bulgar compilation Ja'far Tarikh (a work of disputed authenticity) represents Boyan Chelbir (i.e, Sandilch) as the son of Bayan Tatra, and brother of Bulyak Bulgar (i.e Balaq, see Sabirs).
+Further more Bayan Tatra is a son of Djurash Masgut, who is a son of Irnik (i.e., Ernak), son of Attila.

 Honours

 Sandilh Point in Antarctica is named after Sandilch.